 The primary purpose for providing CDBG assistance for Business District Revitalization (BDR) activities is to eliminate blighting conditions in deteriorated areas as a means of creating better environments for future economic activities.
 BDR grants are available for up to \$1,000,000.
+DHCD requires potential applicants to complete a BDR Planning Grant before applying for a construction project.

 Business District Revitalization is designed to improve the economic environment of a locality by enabling the removal of slums and blighting conditions which threaten the health, safety, and welfare of the community as a whole and have an adverse impact on the value of real property which, in turn, adversely impacts community wealth.
 By addressing these blighting conditions, localities can eliminate hazardous conditions and halt disinvestment.
+Facade improvement must occur before any other phases of the project can begin, such as water, sewer, or streetscape improvements.